These are questions that prospective applicants ask frequently. Please read these carefully before sending email.

 Yes.
 If we are unable to offer admission to applicants to the Ph.D. program, then we will consider them for the Master's program.
 We will send e-mail to such applicants asking if they wish to be considered for the Master's program.
 It is possible to apply for both programs, but this requires two separate application fees.

 Master's students can apply to the Ph.D. program.
 It is not possible to transfer to the Ph.D. program without a formal application.
-Master's students should apply to the Ph.D. program after their first year.

 The expected time to complete the Master's program is two years or four semesters.
 International students normally have two years to complete the program, whereas other students normally have three years.
-The expected time to complete the Ph.D. program is four years.
+The expected time to complete the Ph.D. program is five years.
 Students who already have a Master's degree in computer science may be able to complete the Ph.D. program in less time.
 Students normally have no more than seven years to complete the Ph.D. program.

 No. We do not assign doctoral students to advisors at the time of admission.
 Incoming students may have identified and communicated with a prospective advisor, but students have three semesters to find an advisor.
 Most students find advisors by the late part of their first semester or the early part of their second semester.
 We want students to have the opportunity to meet prospective advisors, take classes from them, and learn about their research projects.